7 Takeaways From President Trump's State Of The Union Address

 The president had some bipartisan overtures — talking about a recently enacted criminal justice law, paid family leave, lowering prescription drug costs and dangling, once again, infrastructure.

 But the speech went from optimistic vagueries ("Our most thrilling achievements are still ahead") to misleading fears (calling a new caravan of Central American immigrants a "tremendous onslaught" and describing the Southern U.S. border as "very dangerous" and "lawless."
-NPR fact checked the claims here.)
+NPR fact-checked the claims here.)

 And Trump even fired this warning shot at Democrats about whether anything will get done: "If there is going to be peace and legislation, there cannot be war and investigation."

-Note: A previous version of this story incorrectly said each of the past four presidents had lost the House at some point during their presidency.
-Each of the past three presidents had done so.